 To ground the conversation and move it away from accusations, I asked her how she would define hate.
 Other congregation members joined us.
 We tried to settle on a definition.
 This was dialogue—not pleasantries, actual dialogue.
 I was one of the last to leave.
 When I reached my car, I saw the only slur of my trip—the word “fag” written in the road dust on my window.

 I scrubbed it out with my sleeve and drove toward home, past the Family “Flee” Market and a washer/dryer Pick-Ur-Part, wondering why I’d so badly failed.
 Despite the dialogue and connection I sought out, I had not managed to overcome prejudice.

 When I asked Dr. Parrott, he explained effective contact relies on certain conditions—equal status between the two groups, common goals, even mutual dependence.
-Clark Olson, from the Institute for Civil Dialogue, an organization which promotes techniques for productive communication, said dialogue similarly relies on specific conditions—ground rules for civility, more then two viewpoints, a neutral space and facilitator.
+Clark Olson, from the Institute for Civil Dialogue, an organization that promotes techniques for productive communication, said dialogue similarly relies on specific conditions—ground rules for civility, more than two viewpoints, a neutral space and facilitator.

 But even if I failed to meet these conditions, shouldn’t handshakes, eye contact, given names—small but significant recognitions of humanity—have had some effect?
 Wasn’t my humanity alone an argument against their prejudice?

 At a Christian bookstore, I was given a booklet that argued against “dehumanizing and derogatory stereotypical descriptions of homosexuals,” because they cause Christians who meet homosexuals to “feel as if they’ve been misled by the rhetoric and conclude, ‘They are actually ‘nice people.’’”
 The booklet cautions, “That a sinner is a nice person, does not negate what the Bible has to say about their sin.”